MicrosoftDocs/mslearn-staticwebapp/README.md

 ## Static Web App

-This repository contains apps that can be used with as a starting point for some MS Learn Modules. because eveyrone has their own preference for their JavaScript frameworks/library, you can choose which one you prefer.
+This repository contains apps that can be used with as a starting point for some MS Learn Modules. because everyone has their own preference for their JavaScript frameworks/library, you can choose which one you prefer.

 The vacations theme is used throughout the app.